Ninja Gaiden: NES series

-Ninja Gaiden (NES)
+Ninja Gaiden

 The first Ninja Gaiden for the Nintendo Entertainment System was released in Japan on December 9, 1988, in the United States in March 1989, and in Europe on August 15, 1991.
-Set in a retro-futuristic version of 1988, a ninja named Ryu Hayabusa finds a letter by his recently missing father, Ken, telling him to go to America and meet with an archaeologist Dr. Smith.
+A ninja named Ryu Hayabusa finds a letter by his recently missing father, Ken, telling him to go to America and meet with an archaeologist Dr. Smith.
 Dr. Smith tells Ryu that two statues hidden by Ryu's father and the doctor have the power to end the world if united.
 Ryu ends up in South America and battles Jaquio, an evil cult leader bent on reviving the ancient demon called "Jashin" and responsible for the attack on Ken Hayabusa.

 While the arcade game itself bears little or no connection to the later NES trilogy or Xbox revival, certain aspects of it were carried over to the first NES title.
 The first stage in the NES game is a loose adaptation of the first stage in the arcade game and the opening cutscene in the NES game vaguely resembles the intro in the arcade version.
 Both games feature Jason Voorhees lookalikes and the final boss in the arcade game vaguely resembles Bloody Malth from the NES game.
 The game introduced many of the series' staples, including cinematic cutscenes, the boomerang-like Windmill Shuriken, and the magical techniques called Ninja Arts.
 To use the ninja arts, players must collect power-ups.
 Each art uses up a certain number of power-ups.

 A port was developed by Hudson Soft for the PC Engine featuring enhanced graphics, reworked music, and rebalanced difficulty.
 An LCD handheld version produced by Tiger Electronics was released in 1988, which also had a sequel.

 Ninja Gaiden II: The Dark Sword of Chaos

-In the sequel, Ninja Gaiden II: The Dark Sword of Chaos, Ryu learns of a new villain named Ashtar, Emperor of Chaos and master to Jaquio.
+Ryu learns of a new villain named Ashtar, Emperor of Chaos and master to Jaquio.
 Ryu must rescue Irene Lew, a former CIA agent, from Ashtar and destroy the Dark Sword, a weapon of great power, forged from a bone of the demon, as the Dragon Sword is forged from a fang of a dragon.
 In the end, Ryu learns that Jaquio has been reborn to fulfill the destiny of Ashtar and the Dark Sword.
 This game was the first to feature Spirit Clones, invincible copies of Ryu which would mimic his movements and fight by his side.
 Also introduced was the ability to scale walls without the need to constantly jump upwards.

 Ninja Gaiden II: The Dark Sword of Chaos was ported by GameTek for IBM PC compatibles and the Amiga, both for their release in North America.
 They include save and load, where the player's exact position in the game can be saved at any given moment.
 The IBM PC version has 256 color VGA graphics.